You can’t say no to a Fruit Tart.

 - When the milk is nearly boiling, temper it with the yolks.

 - Return the mixture to the stove and cook over medium-low heat.
 Whisk continuously as the cream starts to thicken.
 Occasionally stop whisking to check if it’s boiling.
-The pastry cream is done when it starts to boil, and the bubbles remain in the same place.
+The pastry cream is done when all the cornstarch has cooked out or when the pastry cream starts to boil, and the bubbles remain in the same place.

 - Remove from the heat, and stir in butter and vanilla until homogenous.